 Contrary to what you may feel, there are many other people in your situation.
 Here are the numbers that prove it.

-Student Loans Fast Stats
+Student Loans Fast Statistics

-According to StudentLoanHero Statistics:
+According to StudentLoanHero statistics:

-- No less than 44.2 million Americans currently have student loan debts
+- No less than 44.2 million Americans currently have student loan debts.

-- The delinquency rate on student loans is 11.2%
+- The delinquency rate on student loans is 11.2%.

-- Borrowers between 20 and 30 years of age owe monthly student loan payments of $351
+- Borrowers between 20 and 30 years of age owe monthly student loan payments of $351.

 These statistics prove you are neither alone nor special, at least as far as your finances are concerned.

 Are You Considering Refinancing Or Leaving Your Debts Unpaid?

 - Even if some loan offers may have lower interest and seem like a way to save some money, they probably have some fees or commissions that will even the balance and take away any gains.

-It does not help either.
+- It does not help either.
 Even if the lender has no way to recover their money from you, their debt collection agents will drive you crazy and ruin your reputation.

 10 Smart Ways For Millennials To Save Money